-- Prepare the filling by creaming the butter and vanilla on high speed until pale and fluffy.
+- Prepare the filling by creaming the butter, sugar and vanilla on high speed until pale and fluffy.
 Add in the rum and almond flour and mix until well combined.
 Lastly add in the eggs and mix again, until they are well incorporated.

 - Once the crust has baked, remove the parchment paper and fill the frangipane into the crust.
 Bake for 25-30 min or until the top is golden and set.
 Let the tart cool completely.